Milenaalvez/milenaalvez/README.md

 ## 🌙 About Me

-Software Engineering student at **CEUB** focused on Full Stack Development.
+Software Engineering student at CEUB.

-Building modern web applications with React, TypeScript, Node.js, Python and relational databases.

-Passionate about technology, continuous learning and creating meaningful digital solutions.
+Passionate about technology, problem solving and building modern web applications.

 </div>